qualisys/paf-documentation/README.md

   Date:
     ...
   Session:
-    # Since Functional Assessment Session contains analyses and
+    # Since the `Functional Assessment Session` contains analyses and
-    # no measurements.
-    # Analyses are executed in Parent mode
+    # no measurements, its analyses are executed in `Parent session mode`
     Functional Assessment Session:
       ...
       Children: [Functional Assessment Subsessions]
       Analyses: [Solve skeletons, Test analysis]

-    # Since Running Session contains analyses and
+    # Since the `Running Session` contains analyses and
-    # measurements.
-    # Analyses are executed in Session mode
+    # measurements, its analyses are executed in `Session mode`
     Running Session:
       ...
       Measurements: [Static trial (running), Running trial]